vk-cs/docs-public/docs/en/_includes/_cdn_origin.md

 1. Edit the **Address** field.
 CDN servers will access the origin by the URL.
 There are some requirements:

-   - The URL may only contain Latin letters, numders and characters `.`, `-`.
+   - The URL may only contain Latin letters, numbers, and special characters `.`, `-`.
    - The URL must not contain a protocol scheme `http://` or `https://`.
 It is added automatically as `http(s)://`.
 The **Source interaction protocol** option determines protocol when [creating](../create-resource) or editing a CDN resource.
    - Only Fully Qualified Domain Name (FQDN) is allowed in the URL.
    - The maximum length of the entire URL is 255 characters.
 The maximum length of a subdomain is 63 characters.